bcc-code/developer.bcc.no/docs/privacy-policy.md

 ### 2.1 IT Community Activities

-BCC IT coordinates IT Community activities in collaboration with other organizations affiliated with the BCC Federation as well as community members (hereafter collectively referred to as "Related Entities").
+BCC IT coordinates IT Community activities in collaboration with other organisations affiliated with the BCC Federation as well as community members (hereafter collectively referred to as "Related Entities").

-Under BCC IT Community Acitivites, all IT-related events, collaboration and communication organized by BCC IT (and/or related entities), where you are a participant or contributor are covered.
+Under BCC IT Community Acitivites, all IT-related events, collaboration and communication organised by BCC IT (and/or related entities), where you are a participant or contributor are covered.
 Electronic communication services include text and video chat, telephone (including SMS), internet, cellular telephone and other IP services.

-BCC IT organizes virtual and physical events (hereafter referred to as "Events") and facilitates collaboration (hereafter referred to as "Collaboration") within the BCC IT Community using several media platforms.
+BCC IT organises virtual and physical events (hereafter referred to as "Events") and facilitates collaboration (hereafter referred to as "Collaboration") within the BCC IT Community using several media platforms.
 This includes platforms such as telephone, internet, smartphones etc.

 BCC IT uses multiple tools/services/websites (hereafter referred to as "Tools") to support Events and Collaboration such as: